 Have a regular trim to keep on top of grey dry, split ends that make it appear really coarse.
 Also, indulge in salon-worthy intensive treatments for extra shine; and, once every two weeks, swap your usual shampoo for a purple-tinted one that will instantly brighten your hair by neutralising any yellowing caused by metals in the water.

-One of our favourite intensive hair masks is Schwarzkopf Gliss Repair Mask Intense Therapy, R89,99 for 300ml.
+One of our favourite intensive – and inexpensive! – hair masks is Schwarzkopf Gliss Ultimate Repair Treatment Mask, R104 for 300ml.